Container-deposit legislation: Austria

 Austria has a container-deposit system for refillable PET and glas bottles since 1990.

 In 2025, Austria introduced a 25-cent deposit that is levied on all disposable plastic bottles from 100ml up to three litres and disposable aluminium cans in 2025.

 Belgium

 Smaller beer bottles (250 or 330 mL) carry a €0.10 deposit, and larger ones (750 mL or 1 L) a €0.20 one.
 Some fruit-juice bottles, such as those sold by Oxfam Wereldwinkels/Magasins du Monde, carry a €0.30 deposit.
 Some hard plastic milk and orange juice bottles such as those sold by Delhaize carry a €0.20 deposit.
 In April 2019 the Brussels Capital Region started a project to test out an expansion of the system to cans, which hold a €0.05 deposit.
 After the 2019 Belgian regional elections the new Brussels regional government decided to introduce the deposit system for cans, as well as for plastic bottles.

+Bulgaria

+In 2023, Schwarz Group, operating in Bulgaria under the Lidl and Kaufland brands introduced a voluntary buyback scheme in some of their supermarkets.
+They would pay BGN 0.05 per PET plastic bottle or aluminium can.
+With the introduction of the Euro as legal tender in 2026, one receives €0.02 per container as a voucher, which can be used in the same supermarket within 90 days.